3mRoshdy/Linux-Configuration-Server/README.md

       ```

-    Copy the content of that file
+    Copy the content of that file.

+    3. return to the remote terminal :
+      "sudo vi /home/ubuntu/.ssh/authorized_keys"
+     paste the content of the key.

+    4.
+       sudo chmod 700 ~/.ssh
+       sudo chmod 644 ~/.ssh/authorized_keys
+    5. Install finger :
+      ```
+      sudo apt-get install finger
+      ```